 Cabin groups function as a family while they are at camp – they share a living space, eat meals together, and do almost all activities together as a group.
 They have the same counselor(s) all week, so there are lots of opportunities for team-building throughout the session.

 In most cases, campers are assigned to single-gender cabin groups based on grade.
 Some programs, including Adventure Trips, Kiwanis, and Nocturnal, are gender-inclusive, although housing is typically separated by gender in separate tents, hammock platforms, or cabins.
-Campers in all programs may be housed in gender-inclusive (co-ed) housing if they choose that option, although we cannot guarantee that this will be available during all programs and sessions.
-For campers whose identified gender does not match their assigned gender, we invite you to select the housing option that best suits you.
+Campers in Classic Camp may be housed in gender-inclusive (co-ed) housing if they choose that option, although we cannot guarantee that this will be available during all programs and sessions.
+For campers whose identified gender does not match their assigned gender, we invite you to select the cabin option that best suits you.
 Private bathrooms, showers, and changing areas are available to all campers.

 In most cases, campers are assigned to counselors (primary care staff) of the same gender.
 In some cases, counselors are selected to work with children of a different gender.
 Only same-gender staff will supervise showering and changing, but all staff may assist with nighttime supervision in the cabin.
 Please note that we are a gender-inclusive camp; all campers will interact with staff of a different gender in some capacity during their stay at camp.